 For information on what steps are being taken to protect customers and staff, please visit the library's website.

 Use these health databases to find articles and fact sheets about coronavirus.

 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases.
-COVID-19 is a new strain that originated in Wuhan, China and has spread around the globe.
+COVID-19 first emerged in 2019 and has since spread around the globe.
 Common signs of infection have appeared 2-14 days after exposure and include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 Person-to-person spread has been confirmed and is thought to occur mainly through people in close contact with one another (within about 6 ft) via respiratory droplets produced when an infected person coughs or exhales.
-Currently the Florida Department of Health recommends you protect yourself and others with frequent hand washing, avoiding touching your face, and social distancing.
-Here are some other key facts to know*:
+The Florida Department of Health recommends you protect yourself and others by getting a COVID-19 vaccine and wearing a mask indoors in public if you are in an area of substantial or high transmission.
+For unvaccinated individuals, frequent hand washing, avoiding touching your face, wearing a mask in public, and social distancing are recommended.*